-The Intex Challenger K1 is one of the cheapest inflatable kayaks, which costs less than $100.
+The Intex Challenger K1 is one of the cheapest inflatable kayaks.
 It even comes in a complete set, so that nothing stands in the way of an immediate paddling tour.
 We now wanted to know for ourselves how is it to paddle the Intex 1-person kayak and can it compete with a good quality inflatable kayak.

 This inflatable kayak is also available as 2-person model.
-Make sure to check out our review on the Intex Challenger K2 as well, if you are interested in paddling with someone else togeter.
+Make sure to check out our review on the Intex Challenger K2 as well, if you are interested in paddling with someone else together.
+We have also a complete guide about Intex boats and kayaks.

 Nr of Persons: 1